Questions & answers about treatment in the ERCM

 What are the advantages of the Cyberknife technique in tumor treatment?

-The latest generation of Cyberknife devices combine maximum precision with flexibility.
+The latest generation of Cyberknife systems combines maximum precision with flexibility.
 The photon beam can be shaped using different aperture systems (round, variable iris and multi-leaf collimators).
 Depending on the size, location and position of the tumor, we select the appropriate system.
-This enables us to achieve even higher quality with a shorter treatment duration at the same time – to the benefit of the patients.
+This allows us to achieve even higher quality and shorter treatment times for the benefit of the patient.

 11